lvgl/lvgl/tests/micropython/README.txt

 run_all_tests.py - as the name suggests, when executed, it checks all the
                    test-cases in 'test_cases' folder,
-                   returns error code if any test-case fails
+                   returns error code if any test-case fails, 0 if all are OK

 run_testcase.py - tests a particular test-case script given as argument
-                  (called by the main script mentioned above) returns error code if the given test-case fails
+                  (called by the main script mentioned above, runs alone too) returns error code if the given test-case fails, 0 if it's OK

 test_constants.py - a file with common constants (e.g. errorcodes) and settings:
                     EXIT_ON_ERROR: abort testing instantly if any test fails